gregscharf/RTFM-Redox/README.md

 The goal of this project is to create an easier to use and updated replacement for [RTFM](https://github.com/leostat/rtfm) (inspired by the book, Red Team Field Manual) as well as something that works similarly to [Rev Shells](https://revshells.com/) or the [HackTools](https://addons.mozilla.org/en-US/firefox/addon/hacktools/) browser plugin.
-All without the need to leave your terminal to search through notes or open a browser window, or run a python script with a lot of switches you never remember.
+All without the need to leave your terminal to search through notes or open a browser window, or run a python script with a lot of switches you'll never remember.

 I'm currently using the sqlite database that [RTFM](https://github.com/leostat/rtfm) uses but that hasn't been updated in almost 6 years so I will be adding new commands and pushing the edited db file to the repository as I use this tool myself.